Hollywood Squares: The West Virginia Squares (2014)

 From June 23–24, 2014, as part of an event called FestivAll; a one-off limited live stage version dubbed The West Virginia Squares streamed on local television station WVPB's official YouTube channel and on wvpublic.org in West Virginia only.
 Hosted by the original Hollywood Squares host (and local native) Peter Marshall reprising his role while the announcer was Bob Brunner.
 The trivia questions were mainly focused on the music and history of its state, for only four episodes were taped at the Clay Center.
 The celebrities that were seen in this version were: Larry Groce, Landau Eugene Murphy Jr., Bil Lepp, Donnie Davidson, Charlie McCoy, Autumn Blair, Joyce DeWitt (also a local West Virginia native), Charisse Hailsop, Danny Jones, Steve Bishop, Billy Edd Wheeler, and Michael Cerveris.
 DeWitt was also a panelist on the original version and (like Marshall) was a West Virginia native.
-No bonus round was played.
+The game contained no bonus round.